-3.1: Assembly Members Sworn Peoples' Deputies
+3.1: Assembly Members are the People’s Sworn Deputies

-Members shall be the People’s sworn deputies obligated to act in the best interests for all U.S. citizens and their Constitutional rights.
-Members shall vote their own independent un-coerced opinion after open-minded deliberation.
+Assembly Members shall be the People’s sworn deputies obligated to act in the best interests for all U.S. citizens and their Constitutional rights.
+Assembly Members shall vote their own un-coerced independent opinion after open-minded deliberation.
 They shall not participate in voting for any group affiliation, vote trading, sale, or favor.
-Any attempts to influence or organize Members by political or any other association internal or external to the IQA shall be tampering.
+Any attempts to influence or organize Assembly Members by political or any other association internal or external to the IQA shall be tampering.
 Any promise made by a Member to or for a person or organization that constrains or subverts their freedom to vote independently shall not be binding.

 Members shall be equals and treated equally.
 The IQA shall pay Members for their services.

-Explanation of Assembly Members Sworn Peoples' Deputies
+Explanation of Assembly Members are the People’s Sworn Deputies

 Compensation is required to make mandatory participation more palatable.